 Play for pieces’ activity with Bc5

 The move Bc5 deserves a paragraph in this overview article.
-After all, it is one of the most logical developing moves you can think of, but curiously, you don’t see it that often in the Ruy Lopez.
+After all, it is one of the most logical developing moves you can think of, but curiously, you don’t see it often played by Black in the Ruy Lopez.
 Why ?

 To understand that, let’s have a look to the Italian game (in which White plays the Bishop to c4): here it is common for Black to play the Bishop on c5, so what is the difference ?